-For more than three decades, Saint Luke Productions has created professional Catholic theater, DVDs, and feature film dramas.
-More than one million people throughout the English-speaking world have seen and been inspired by our work.
-This unique ministry and production company began in 1980.
-Leonardo Defilippis, a Shakespearean actor, had the dream of presenting the Gospel of Luke in a new dramatic form.
-He envisioned a one-man production that would tour churches in the Northwest US for a season.
-So he wrote to now -Saint Teresa of Calcutta, asking her for guidance in his newfound apostolate.
+Since 1980, Saint Luke Productions has brought professional theatrical, DVD and feature film dramas on the life of Christ and His saints to millions of people throughout the English-speaking world.
+This unique ministry and production company began when Leonardo Defilippis was a Shakespearean actor with the dream of presenting the Gospel of Luke in a new dramatic form, as a one-man production that would tour Northwest U.S. churches for a season.
+He wrote to Saint Teresa of Calcutta asking her for guidance in his newfound apostolate.
 Through a personal, written correspondence to Leonardo, Mother Teresa inspired him with her encouragement.
-Her mandate to “Do something beautiful for God" became the pivotal support for Saint Luke Productions.
-Leonardo’s first show’s title, The Gift of Peace: The First Six Chapters of Saint Luke’s Gospel, was inspired by Mother Teresa's Nobel Peace Prize speech.
-“Let us thank God for this gift of peace that reminds us that we have been created to live that peace, and that Jesus became man to bring that good news to the poor,” she stated.
+Her mandate to “do something beautiful for God" became the basis for Saint Luke Productions' mission to evangelize and renew the culture through theater and the media.
+His first show’s title, "The Gift of Peace: The First Six Chapters of Saint Luke’s Gospel," was based on Mother Teresa's Nobel Peace Prize speech in which she stated, "Let us thank God for this gift of peace that reminds us that we have been created to live that peace, and that Jesus became man to bring that good news to the poor."

-In his zeal to serve God, Defilippis set out and performed The Gift of Peace in more than a hundred churches.
-Audiences were struck by the generous sacrifice of this talented young man and, most especially, by the powerful impact of his work.
-No expense was spared in the production.
-It included costumes, lighting, and an original musical score.
-This dedication to quality continues today.
-More than thirty years later, Saint Luke Productions, run by Leonardo and his wife Patti Defilippis, has evolved into a professional non-profit company.
-Funded primarily by generous donations, our ten productions have toured the US, Canada, and Europe.
-In addition, our televised productions on Maximilian Kolbe, Saint Francis, John of the Cross and the Gospel of Luke have been broadcast internationally, and have received numerous awards.
+In his zeal to serve God, Leonardo Defilippis set out and performed "The Gift of Peace" in more than a hundred churches.
+Audiences were struck by the generous sacrifice of this talented young man, and most especially, by the powerful impact of his production.
+No expense was spared in the production, which included costumes, lighting and an original musical soundtrack; this dedication to quality has continued ever since.
+Forty-two years later, Saint Luke Productions, run by Leonardo and his wife, Patti, has evolved into a professional non-profit company whose productions have toured the globe.
+Its televised productions on Saint Maximilian Kolbe, Saint Francis, Saint John of the Cross and the Gospel of Luke have been broadcast internationally and received numerous awards.

 "I first met Leonardo and Patti Defilippis while Archbishop of Portland in Oregon," said the late Cardinal Francis George, Archbishop of Chicago.
 "I was impressed with their vision and their understanding of the importance of a Catholic voice within the entertainment industry.
-Leonardo and Patti are creating a training ground for young artists and restoring the dignity of the professional arts through live drama, film, and television."
+Leonardo and Patti are creating a training ground for young artists and restoring the dignity of the professional arts through live drama, film and television."